 Caffeine stimulates the central nervous system, and as we've already seen, it's the central nervous system that controls the metabolism.
 By drinking coffee, you will be boosting your energy levels and stimulating your BMR.
 But remember, caffeine can be addictive and can potentially have negative affects on your sleep.

 Eating plenty of protein is good for you as it builds muscle and helps to maintain healthy body and tissue function.
-By eating more protein, your body will store the calories as muscle rather than fat and this will in turn increase your metabolism.
 Protein is also proven to make you feel fuller for longer, so you will end up eating less in the long run.

 Green tea contains antioxidants called catechins which are proven to boost your metabolism.
-If you're not a huge fan of drinking green tea, try our superfood smoothie recipe which includes matcha green tea powder which is ten times more powerful than a regular cup of green tea.
+If you're not a huge fan of drinking green tea, try adding matcha green tea powder to smoothies, which is ten times more powerful than a regular cup of green tea.